 We are happy to share with you the recent release our own nature-inspired printable art.
 By nature inspired we mean that each design was created from photos that we took of nature.
 From flowers, tree bark, leaves, grass, sand and rocks, nothing is safe from our roving camera!
 We have three designs that we’ve released in our Etsy shop including the “Here Comes the Bird” set, the “Rock’n Daisy Cupcake” set, and the “Bloom’n Bark Ice Cream” set.
 And we’re so happy to provide our readers our exclusive “Summer Sky Sun Shades” mini-set for free.
-You can download both the full-page and invitation.
+You can download both the full-page print and the fun invitation.

 To get you inspired as to how you could use your new printable art, we’ve put together five fun and practical ideas to get started.

 Original art is more accessible than ever.
 There are so many options online for free or inexpensive printable digital art that having new pieces on your walls doesn’t have to be a huge financial investment.
 Depending on the size of the image you are looking for, you can find the perfect image to match your decor, pair it with a fun frame and you’re set!

 Planning to give someone a gift card?
 Well what better way to add a special touch to a somewhat impersonal gift than by making a DIY gift box using a fun and colourful (or gift themed) print.
 You can find an easy tutorial and template in one of our previous posts here.